 Charges can be made for optional extra activities based on parental choice, loss or damage to school property, books, etc., materials for subjects such as Technology, when the products are taken home and board and lodging for residential visits.

 SCHOOL DEVELOPMENT

 Ofsted inspections

-Our last inspection was in February 2020 where we were judged to be a good school overall, with outstanding behaviour, personal development and pupil welfare; and showed outstanding features in our teaching, learning, assessment and leadership.
+Our last inspection was in February 2025 where we were judged to be a good school overall.
+Ofsted quotes;